johnwslee/extrucal/README.md

 ## License

-`extrucal` was created by John Lee.
+`extrucal` was created by John W.S.
+Lee.
 It is licensed under the terms of the MIT license.

 ## Credits